-Blvd Kukulcán, km 9, Dreams Cancun Resort & Spa
+Boulevard Kukulcán, Km 9, Dreams Cancún Resort & Spa

-Enjoy authentic Mexican at Paloma Bonita, a restaurant decorated to represent Michoacan, Oaxaco and Jalisco states.
+Enjoy authentic Mexican cuisine at Paloma Bonita, a restaurant decorated to represent Michoacan, Oaxaca and Jalisco states.
 Start with olive bread and exciting dishes, such as chile relleno and queso fundido Oaxaca.
-The experience isn't complete without trying one of 70 brands of tequila while the traditionally dressed waiters dance alongside the live mariachi band.
+The experience isn't complete without sipping tequila while the traditionally dressed waiters dance as the live mariachi band plays.

 52 998 848 7082

-Cancun offers various international cuisines, and the best Japanese is served at Yamamoto’s.
-You can sip sake or green tea and watch in awe as the sushi chef prepares your favorite rolls and sashimi, or try the teppanyaki and fried rice for a hot dish.
+Cancun offers international cuisine, and for the best Japanese restaurant head to Yamamoto’s.
+You can sip sake or green tea as you watch the sushi chef prepare your favorite rolls and sashimi, or try the teppanyaki and fried rice for a hot dish.
 Don’t forget the tempura ice cream for dessert!

 52 998 887 3366

 Cancun’s two leading dining areas are the Hotel Zone and Downtown (El Centro).
 Although often pricier, the expansive Hotel Zone offers the greatest variety of cuisines.
-Diners can choose from popular chains, such as the Hard Rock Café and Ruth’s Chris Steak House, local fare and fine-dining establishments, such as the Club Grill at the Ritz-Carlton.
-Leading international options include Japanese, French and Italian foods, as well as contemporary fusion restaurants that cater to the eclectic and multi-cultural palates.
+Diners can choose from popular chains, such as Hard Rock Cafe and Ruth’s Chris Steak House, local fare and fine-dining establishments, such as The Club Grill at The Ritz-Carlton.
+Leading international options include Japanese, French and Italian foods, as well as contemporary fusion restaurants that cater to eclectic and multi-cultural palates.

-(Jun 21, 2011) Celebrate the Mayan culture that has long influenced Cancun by participating in the annual Summer Solstice.
-Take a trip to the Chichen Itza ruins for this unique opportunity to see the sunlight create a zigzag pattern that mimics a snake creeping up the pyramid to the stone carving of Kukulkan.
+[June 2015] Celebrate the Mayan culture that has long influenced Cancun by participating in the annual Summer Solstice.
+Take a trip to the Chichen Itza ruins to see the Temple of Kukulcan indicate the exact moment of the solstice.

 La Fiesta de Playa